AP source: Koepka the latest to join Saudi-backed LIV series - WHIZ News

 The proposed rival league was different from LIV Golf, presented as the “Premier Golf League” though still relying on Saudi Arabia’s sovereign wealth fund.
 Greg Norman and LIV Golf took the idea of 48-man fields, no cuts with a team component.

 LIV Golf has not announced Koepka’s signing amid speculation that a few others were soon to join.
-ESPN Deportes reported over the weekend that Abraham Ancer of Mexico also was signing.
-Ancer is No. 20 in the world with one PGA Tour victory.
+One was Abraham Ancer of Mexico, the 20th-ranked player in the world who won a World Golf Championship last year in a playoff, along with the Australian Open in 2018.

+Ancer said his decision was not taken lightly and that joining LIV would allow him to give back to the game by helping it grow in Mexico.

+“I never could have imagined being in this position today,” he said on Twitter.

 The development came as the PGA Tour held a player meeting at the Travelers Championship, during which Commissioner Jay Monahan spoke of the tour’s position and plans to reshape the season and its tournaments.

-According to two players in the meeting, the PGA Tour plans to return to a calendar season that would start in January and the FedEx Cup playoffs would be eligible for only for the top 70 players.
+According to two players in the meeting, the PGA Tour plans to return to a calendar season that would start in January, and only the top 70 players would be eligible for the FedEx Cup playoffs.
 They spoke on condition of anonymity because the meeting was for players.

 Currently, the top 125 make the postseason, with the top 70 advancing to the second playoff event and the top 30 to the Tour Championship.
 The new plan is for the top 70 at the start, then top 50 and top 30.